-The Evidence Requirements are fully expressed in the mandatory section of this Unit Specification.
+The evidence requirements are fully expressed in the mandatory section of this unit specification.

-Candidates will be supplied with a brief.
+Learners will be supplied with a brief.
 The brief will specify the type of provision, and the area within that provision, within which the risk assessment will be carried out.
 The specified setting must include hazards associated with infection.
-Candidates are required to:
+Learners are required to: